 Deep Belief Network (DBN) Structure

-A deep belief network is a stack of multiple Restricted Boltzmann Machine (RBM) structures, forming the foundation of deep architectures.
+A deep belief network is a stack of multiple Restricted Boltzmann Machine (RBM) structures that form the foundation of deep architectures.
 Each of these RBMs consists of a visible layer and a hidden layer.
 The visible layer accepts the input from the previous layer, while the hidden layer stores the processed output.
 For a better understanding, we need to understand the RBM first.

 Restricted Boltzmann Machines